 Uterine fibroid is one of the most commongynaecological problems in our environment, mainly requiring surgical intervention when symptomatic.
 It usually occurs in women of low parity and in their third and fourth decades of life.
-Management options should be individualized and the patient's future fertility should be considered.
+Management options should be individualized, with careful consideration of the patient's future fertility.
 Abdominal myomectomy is a very common surgical intervention, hence the need to train more doctors on the procedure in order to proffer care to the increasing number of patients.
 Also skill acquisition on recent advances in care by the gynaecologists is encouraged in this environment because it is obviously missing in our treatment options.
-There should be awareness program to educate the women on the symptoms and the need for early presentation.
+Awareness programs should be implemented to educate women on the symptoms and the importance of early presentation.